Sri Sri Sri Maryada Ramanna

 Sri Sri Sri Maryada Ramanna is a 1967 Telugu-language comedy drama film directed by K. Hemambharadhara Rao and written by Veeturi.
 The film stars Padmanabham in the title role, alongside Geetanjali, Mukkamala, Rajanala, Prabhakar Reddy, and Raja Babu in supporting roles.
 Krishna, Sobhan Babu, and Haranath made guest appearances in a song featuring Rajasree.
 The music for Sri Sri Sri Maryada Ramanna was composed by S. P. Kodandapani, with lyrics by Veeturi.

-The film explores the story of a shepherd boy, Rami, who transforms into Ramanna with the blessings of a sage and helps resolve the kingdom’s oppressive taxation issues.
+The film explores the story of a shepherd boy, Rami, who transforms into Ramanna with the blessings of a sage and helps resolve the kingdom's oppressive taxation issues.
 Known for blending comedy with a socially relevant theme, the film became commercially successful.

 Notably, the film marked the playback singing debut of S. P. Balasubrahmanyam, who sang the song "Emiyee Vinta Moham!" under the guidance of his mentor, S. P. Kodandapani.
-Balasubrahmanyam’s performance was well received and marked the beginning of his illustrious career in playback singing.
+His performance was well received and marked the beginning of an illustrious playback singing career.

 Plot

 The story follows a shepherd boy named Rami, who transforms into Ramanna with the blessings of a sage.
-The kingdom is plagued by the oppressive taxation policies enforced by the Minister and the Army Commander.
-When Ramanna learns of the hardships faced by the people, he informs the King, who offers him the opportunity to temporarily rule the kingdom for three months and resolve the issues.
-Ramanna accepts the challenge, successfully addressing the problems and gaining the admiration of the people.
+The kingdom is plagued by the oppressive taxation policies enforced by a Minister and the Army Commander.
+When Ramanna learns of the hardships faced by the people, he informs the King, who offers him the opportunity to rule the kingdom for three months and resolve the issues.
+Ramanna accepts the challenge, successfully addresses the problems and gains the admiration of the people.
 In the process, he also wins the heart of the princess.

 Production

 Sree Sree Sree Maryada Ramanna was produced by B. Purushottham, the brother of actor Padmanabham, under the banner of Rekha and Murali Arts.
 Padmanabham also presented the film.
 This project marked the third production by the banner, following the successes of Devatha (1965) and Potti Pleader (1966).
 The film was conceived as a comedy with a socially relevant theme, blending Padmanabham's comedic expertise with a message-oriented narrative.

 The production team continued their strategy of featuring prominent actors in guest roles, a tactic that had proved successful in their earlier films.
-For this film, Krishna, Sobhan Babu, and Haranath appeared in a song alongside actress Rajasree, enhancing the film’s appeal.
-Music director S. P. Kodandapani made a brief on-screen appearance, portraying a petitioner in the King’s court who raises a complaint about a cat.
+For this film, Krishna, Sobhan Babu, and Haranath appeared in a song alongside actress Rajasree, enhancing the film's appeal.
+Music director S. P. Kodandapani made a brief on-screen appearance, portraying a petitioner in the King's court who raises a complaint about a cat.
 This marked his second acting role, following his debut as a music conductor in Potti Pleader.
-Producer B. Purushottham, Padmanabham’s brother, also shared the screen with Kodandapani in this sequence.
+Producer B. Purushottham, Padmanabham's brother, also shared the screen with Kodandapani in this sequence.

 The indoor scenes of the film were shot at Golden Studios and Prasad Studios in Madras, while the outdoor sequences were filmed in Padamu village, located in Chittoor district.
 One of the notable scenes, a tiger fight, was shot using a real tiger at Golden Studios.
-To ensure safety, the tiger’s jaws were stitched together, though the sequence remained highly risky to execute.
+To ensure safety, the tiger's jaws were stitched together, though the sequence remained highly risky to execute.